TurtleKitty/Vaquero/README.md

 A [symbol](https://github.com/TurtleKitty/Vaquero/wiki/symbol) names a value.
 They make the best table keys and object messages.

 A string of characters is called a [text](https://github.com/TurtleKitty/Vaquero/wiki/text).
 They have built-in messages for dealing with regexen.
-They are normally delimited by quotes ("Hi guys!\n"), but there are also reader literals for unescaped quoting (text: ...) and string interpolation (template: ...).
+They are normally delimited by quotes ("Hi guys!\n"), but there are also reader literals for unescaped quoting #(text ...) and string interpolation #(template ...).

 ```scheme